-Gary Hartung lives steps away from the trail's entrance and heard a group of 6 motorcycle riders leaving the trail.
-Hartung recorded a video of them while telling them to stop traveling on the pedestrian path when he says he was hit multiple times by a rider and knocked out.
+Gary Hartung lives steps away from the trail's entrance and recently heard a group of six motorcycle riders leaving the trail.
+Hartung recorded a video of the riders while telling them to stop traveling on the pedestrian path when, he says, he was struck multiple times by one rider and knocked unconscious.

-Now, Hartung has a broken nose, split lip, and badly bruised eye and face.
+Now, Hartung has a broken nose, a split lip, and a badly bruised eye and face.

-Police are now investigating the assault and looking for unknown suspects.
-An investigation Hartung says will be difficult since many of the motorcyclists didn't have license plates.
+Police are now investigating the assault and looking for the unidentified suspects.
+Hartung says the investigation will be difficult since many of the motorcyclists didn’t have license plates.

-His wife Laura reached out to TMJ4 after his attack to help bring this safety issue to light.
+His wife, Laura, reached out to TMJ4 after the attack to help bring this safety issue to light.

-"I want these people accountable," said Laura Hartung.
+"I want these people accountable," Laura Hartung said.
 "I want the community to stay together and to speak up, to be safe and protect each other."

-As someone who uses the trail daily, she experiences the danger of motor vehicles on the path firsthand.
+As someone who uses the trail daily, she says she experiences the danger posed by motor vehicles on the path firsthand.

-"It's just disappointing that we cannot be safe or we cannot do any activity on a space that is for cyclists and pedestrians," She told TMJ4.
+"It's just disappointing that we cannot be safe or do any activity on a space that is for cyclists and pedestrians," she told TMJ4.

 Doctors say Gary's face will take a month to heal.